 Don’t Go Too Broad

 You should go into this process with the foreknowledge that one size might not fit all.
 You may need to make more than one form to suit specific roles.
-As we said above, not all careers will require the same assessments so keep that in mind as you craft your measures.
+As we said above, not all careers will require the same assessments, so keep that in mind as you craft your measures.
 That being said, though, keep in mind some of your company’s beliefs and culture.
-Most jobs will have basic characteristics such as leadership skills, productivity, or time management that relate back to the company’s and their goals and objectives.
+Most jobs will have basic characteristics such as leadership skills, productivity, or time management that relate back to the company’s goals and objectives.

 A truly effective performance review form should allow for these career traits to be mentioned no matter what the job is.
 The key is to relate them back to the company’s culture and objectives as well as the employee’s responsibilities in the actual performance review itself.